 Okay, so we parents KNOW that breakfast is the MOST important meal of the day; that it is VITAL to sustain our kids throughout the day and help them to focus in school!
 Yada, yada, yada…

 The question is HOW can we get our kids to have breakfast before they go to school.
 And WHAT kind of breakfast are most palatable and effective in helping them focus in school?

-Daddy Blogger Edmund Tay serves up whole-meal bread for quick-and-go breakfasts on school days while on weekends, he and his wife makes breakfast like French toast or porridge with his kids.
-Understanding our local culture of grab-and-go mornings, Ms Gladys Wong, Chief Dietician for Khoo Teck Puat Hospital, suggests making/packing sandwiches or making muesli-bars out of the breakfast cereals with honey so that it is easier for our local kids to eat on-the-go.
+Daddy Blogger Edmund Tay serves up whole-meal bread for quick-and-go breakfasts on school days while on weekends, he and his wife make breakfast like French toast or porridge with his kids.
+Understanding our local culture of grab-and-go mornings, Ms. Gladys Wong, Chief Dietician for Khoo Teck Puat Hospital, suggests making/packing sandwiches or making muesli-bars out of the breakfast cereals with honey so that it is easier for our local kids to eat on the go.

 Another recommended healthy food choice for our kids is whole grains!

-Ms Ece Durukan, Regional Nutrition and External Affairs Manager at Nestle Breakfast Cereals (Asia, Middle East & Africa) shares that “whole grains is an essential component in the diet that provides us with an important source of fibre and other nutrients which help to prevent heart disease, diabetes and weight gain.”
+Ms. Ece Durukan, Regional Nutrition and External Affairs Manager at Nestle Breakfast Cereals (Asia, Middle East & Africa) shares that “whole grains are an essential component in the diet that provides us with an important source of fiber and other nutrients which help to prevent heart disease, diabetes, and weight gain.”

 However, a commissioned study by Newcastle University on 561 Singapore kids aged 6 to 12 revealed that our Singaporean children are falling significantly short of the recommended daily whole grain intake!

 94% of children surveyed DO NOT meet whole-grain intake recommendations and over half of 6 to 12 years olds do not consume any whole grain in their diet at all.